Raising children is not rocket science; all it needs is patience, love, compassion, and understanding.

 Also, remember that doctors are there to help and reassure.
 If you think you need to speak to a doctor about your toddler, go and speak with one.

-Raising a toddler is going to run you through a gamut of emotions, but the fun you will have raising them is limitless!
+Raising a toddler will run you through a gamut of emotions, but the fun you will have raising them is limitless!

 Take advantage of this time.
 A time when your toddler wants to spend a lot of time with you.
-Sometimes it can feel a little too much… but I guarantee in 10 years’ time you will wish for this time back.
+Sometimes it can feel a little too much… but I guarantee in 10 years you will wish for this time back.

 The time to address future regrets is now.
 So spend time with your toddler while you can!
 That is the way I see life, and it has served me well so far.